-&lt;sup>17 For more on the UK's Successor SSBN program, see Richard Scott, "Deterrence At A Discount?"
+18 Securing Britain in an Age of Uncertainty: The Strategic Defence and Security Review, Presented to Parliament by the Prime Minister by Command of Her Majesty, October 2010, p.
+5, 38-39.
+For more on the UK's Successor SSBN program as it existed prior to the October 2010 UK defense and security review report, see Richard Scott, "Deterrence At A Discount?"
 Jane's Defence Weekly, December 23, 2009: 26-31.